-I’ll be the first to admit that I have way too many packs.
+I’ll be the first to admit that I have way too many backpacks.
 I’ve got one for backcountry hiking, one for backpacking, one for all my cameras, one for one of my camera, one for my cameras if I want no one to steal it and even one that I can pack inside my other packs.
 Obstacle course racing hasn’t helped.
 Now I had to find a hydration pack.
-Between running a Spartan Beast in 115 degree weather, rucking for overnight through Santa Monica and lasting through the 30 hour SISU Iron, it’s been damn near impossible to find a perfect hydration pack — and I haven’t even figured out my needs for the upcoming Death Race.
+Between running a Spartan Beast in 115 degree weather, rucking for 12 hours overnight through Santa Monica and lasting through the 30 hour SISU Iron, it’s been damn near impossible to find a perfect hydration pack — and I haven’t even figured out my needs for the upcoming Death Race.
 The one consistent through all these events is that I’ve used one particular product: The Geigerrig Hydration Engine.

 Hydration bladders aren’t usually too exciting, but the Geigerrig Hydration Engine (“GHE” for short) is a little different.
 I didn’t realize it at first, but the bladder is split into two compartments with two separate hoses.
 One pumps air in, the other pumps water out.
 By pumping up the first compartment with air, it effectively pressurizes the water compartment allowing the water to shoot out of the drinking valve.
 Most, if not all bladders, require you to bite down on the valve and suck the water out.
 Since the GHE is pressurized, you can bite or press down on the valve and the water will shoot out.
 No sucking required.
 Until you’ve tried it, you don’t quite realize how nice this feature is.
 So let me tell you.
 It’s really nice.